Home Penumbra Jet 7 Xtra Flex Catheter

 The Penumbra Jet 7 Xtra Flex Catheter enters the blood vessel and vacuums out the blood clot.

-The Jet 7 Xtra Flex Catheter is a large diameter, single use, flexible catheter with a guide wire.
+The Jet 7 Xtra Flex Catheter is a large, single-use, flexible catheter with a guide wire.
 It attaches to plastic tubing and an aspiration pump.
 The pump acts like a vacuum.
-The Xtra Flex technology was designed as an advancement to its Penumbra Jet 7 Reperfusion Catheter with Standard Tip.
+The Xtra Flex technology was designed as an advancement to the Penumbra Jet 7 Reperfusion Catheter with Standard Tip.

 Once the catheter reaches the blood clot, it sucks out the clot.
 This unblocks the blood vessel and restores blood flow.
 Doctors then guide the catheter back out of the body.

-Potential Jet 7 Xtra Flex Catheter adverse events include:
+Potential Jet 7 Xtra Flex Catheter Adverse Events

 • Allergic reaction and anaphylaxis from contrast media